JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7945 days**.

-And here is a just a random fact -  **Hair will fall out faster on a person that is on a crash diet**.
+And here is a just a random fact -  **1 out of 350,000 Americans get electrocuted in their life**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)